 The assumption underlying this approach is that the asset's useful life is directly proportional to its condition.
-Accordingly, the remaining useful life of an asset in perfect condition is considered to be its estimated useful life.
+Accordingly, the remaining useful life of an asset in perfect condition is its estimated useful life.
 For an asset depreciating faster than expected, the remaining useful life is adjusted based on the condition rating.